Madhya Pradesh High Court: Principal seat & Benches

 The principal seat of the court is in Jabalpur.
 The court is housed in an impressive building constructed by Raja Gokul Das in 1899.
 The building was designed by Henry Irwin in 1886.
 The construction work of this building was commenced in 1886 and completed in 1889.
 The building was constructed in brick-lime with ornamental towers and cornices.
 The architecture of the building is mixed baroque and oriental.
 The arches, as well as the bastions at the corners, are ornamental.
 There are 25 courtrooms in this building.

 On 1 November 1956, two temporary benches of the High Court of Madhya Pradesh were constituted, one at Indore and the other at Gwalior.
 Later by a Notification, these were converted to permanent benches on 28 November 1968.

+Chief Justice and Judges

+The current sitting judges of the court are as follows: